Genz17/ButterFlyNet2D/README.md

 </center>

 </p>
-All the codes are based on PyTorch with cuda.
-So before you run the codes, you may need to make sure you have a GPU that supports cuda.

 ## Funcs
 Here stored some supportive functions which will be used in the building-up, training or testing process.